minxuancao/GithubEntitlement/README.md

 ## Guide to running all of these

 I believe the easiest way to run this is to copy everything in my dir `/data2/michelle/GithubEntitlement` to your dir, change some of the addresses for file storage and starts from there because Senti4SD script is changed to allow parallel processing and Stanford Politeness API requires a specifically configured virtual environment to run.

+## More features to come

+I will complete these features this week:

+1. Ideally, there should be an easy way for adding new features to preprocess so that old features don't need to be recalculated.

+2. Right now, the MongoDB collection is hardcoded in the code, which is hard for maintenance.
+I will change this.